pdssp/pdssp-crawler/README.md

 conda create --name pdssp-env python=3.9
 ```

-2. Create and/or go to your working directory
+2. Create and go to your working directory

 ```
 mkdir -p </path/to/pdssp/crawler>